siberianfox/g2wiki/Branching-and-Release.md

 * Motor enable polarity {1ep:n}
 * Motor step polarity {1ep:n}

-### Changes to Global Motor Enable and Disable Commands (me/md)
+### Global Motor Enable and Disable Commands (me/md) Changes
-The current motor enable {me:n} and disable {md:n} commands function as so:
+Motor enable {me:n} and disable {md:n} commands will function as so:
+* {me:n} global motor enable
+    * Returns True if any motor is enabled
+    * In previous releases this command would enable all motors
+* {md:n} global motor disable
+    * Returns True if all motors are disabled
+    * In previous releases this command would disable all motors

+The following remain the same:
-* GETting me or md with NULL will enable or disable all motors: `{me:n}`, `{md:n}`
+* {me:0} enable all motors
-* SETting a value of 0 will enable or disable all motors: `{me:0}`, `{md:0}`
+* {md:0} disable all motors
+* {me:M} enable motor M (where M is a number from 1 to max motor)
-* SETting a value from 1 to MOTORS will enable or disable that motor only: `{me:1}`, `{md:1}`
+* {md:M} disable motor M (where M is a number from 1 to max motor)
+* {mt:XXX} sets motor timeout in seconds which is obeyed by enabled motors

-The GET semantic will be changed as it violates RESTful GET safety - GETs should not cause any action.
+Why?: The GET semantic will be changed as it violates RESTful GET safety - GETs should not cause any action.

-Note: {me:XXX} obeys the motor timeout seconds set by {mt:XXX}

 G2core has (and will continue to have) one exception to this rule: that's for clearing an alarm or shutdown condition using `{clear:n}` or `{clr:n}`.
 In alarm, shutdown and panic conditions no SET commands are accepted - i.e. commands with other than NULL as an argument.
-In order to accept a clear we make an exception for that one command.
+In order to accept a clear we make an exception for alarm and shutdown.
+Panics can only be cleared by a board reset.

-### Removing Queue Reports {qr:n}
+### Remove Queue Reports {qr:n}
 Queue reports are an early strategy for communications synchronization that has been deprecated in favor of [line mode protocol](g2core-Communications#line-mode-protocol).
 We are planning to remove Queue reports as of 1.0.0.
 If this impacts you negatively please contact us.

 ### Deprecating G28.2, G28.3 and G28.4 Homing for JSON Versions